-Then there was that scene with the demon queen and James Ratri.
-From what I gathered, James basically allowed Norman to escape, but was also getting in trouble for it, but it was all part of the plan… Of course, Isabella being rolled in as the new Grandmother was nice, but too little too late.
+Then, there was that scene with the demon queen and James Ratri.
+From what I gathered, James basically allowed Norman to escape but was also getting in trouble for it, even if it was all part of the plan… Of course, Isabella being rolled in as the new Grandmother was nice, but too little too late.
 Even she can’t save this series.

 I’m also getting incredibly tired of the lack of conviction of pretty much everyone in this series.
 Emma seems to be the only one sticking to her guns and, as Ray pointed out, she made her mind up without thinking through the situation.

 I love learning things about storytelling from watching anime.
 It’s my preferred medium and I can get through more in a shorter period of time.
-Often times, there’s a lot to learn and digest, and on some occasions, the lessons are much more focused on what not to do.
-This series of The Promised Neverland falls firmly into the later.
+Oftentimes, there’s a lot to learn and digest, and on some occasions, the lessons are much more focused on what not to do.
+This series of The Promised Neverland falls firmly into the latter.

-I’ve not read the manga beyond the first season so I’m not holding the “they left out this scene” position, but I can see that there is a lot of missing scenes.
+I’ve not read the manga beyond the first season so I’m not holding the “they left out this scene” position, but I can see that there are a lot of missing pieces.
 All too often the characters just seem to flop this way and that way as their opinions change in the blink of an eye.
 Everything about this season has been rushed.

 It’s possible that they were determined to finish the story in just eleven episodes, but given how it’s gone, I would have been fine with the ending of season one being the end of it.
 Sure, it didn’t really finish everything off, but it was a satisfying end all the same.
 Far more satisfying than having to sit through this season.